Plenyx/PlenBotLogUploader/README.md

 ## Installation
 To install the uploader, I recommend creating a new folder and putting the executable in.

-The uploader will create a file called “logs.csv” which will contain all previous and latest upload links.
+The uploader will create a file called "logs.csv" which will contain all previous and latest upload links.

-For the flawless experience with the bot working with Twitch I recommend giving a VIP to the username “gw2loguploader”.
+For the flawless experience with the bot working with Twitch I recommend giving a VIP to the username "gw2loguploader".
 Do not mod it, since the bot is used by many people and everyone has access to its credentials (because of the open source code).
 You can also use a custom name for your bot which requires a use of another Twitch account.

+If you are using the uploader with Twitch integration, you can customise bot messages in the "Edit Twitch log messages" dialog window.
+Settings are saved in "twitch_messages.txt" file.

 I recommend using the compress feature in the arc settings.
 Otherwise the bot will try to archive it itself, which can be more unstable.